 How does a septic tank work?

 Whether you are using a single or multi-chambered septic tank, they all work in the same way.
-The force of gravity is used to help separate liquid waste from solid waste that comes into the tank directly from the property.
+The force of gravity is used to help separate liquid waste from solid waste that comes into the tank directly from the properties foul water drainage pipe.

 Under what circumstances will you be required to have a septic tank?